JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 ---

-All products based on the IntelliJ Platform (IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm and AppCode) share the same underlying platform API.
+All products based on IntelliJ Platform (IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm and AppCode) share the same underlying platform API.
-Thus, a plugin which does not use any Java specific functionality can be marked as compatible with other products besides IntelliJ IDEA.
+Thus, a plugin that does not use any Java-specific functionality may be marked as compatible with these other products in addition to IntelliJ IDEA.
 This is done by specifying *module dependencies* in the
 <!--TODO link to sample_plugin file-->
 [plugin.xml]()